 Kyle Wiley Pickett has established himself as a triple-threat music director: a talented and visionary musician who has earned the respect of players, soloists, boards, and audiences, a charismatic cultural leader in the communities he serves, and an ambitious fund-raiser with an impressive track record of orchestra building.

 In 2013, Kyle Wiley Pickett won two conductor searches in a row when he was selected as the new Music Director and Conductor for both the Topeka Symphony Orchestra (KS) and the Springfield Symphony Orchestra (MO).
-Since taking these two jobs, Pickett has led both orchestras in unprecedented growth: The SSO has broken its single ticket sales record every year for the last four years, and the TSO is in its second year in a row running a budget surplus.
+Since taking these two jobs, Pickett has led both orchestras in unprecedented growth: The SSO has broken its single ticket sales record every year for the last five years, and the TSO is in its second year in a row running a budget surplus.
 Pickett works extensively with marketing and outreach in both orchestras to develop creative and eye-catching marketing campaigns and season programming designed to raise the profile of the orchestras in the communities and attract new audiences to the concerts.
 From more conventional approaches like Rotary and TED Talks to television commercials in which Pickett waterskis, scuba dives, and scales the local climbing wall in his tuxedo, Pickett is always seeking to connect his community and the orchestra and to make sure the orchestra delivers outstanding and exciting concerts for its audiences.

 Pickett's primary goal is always to create concerts that challenge and excite the musicians and entertain the audience.
 His classical concerts feature the great masterworks and carefully-selected exciting newer works that expand the scope of the traditional repertoire.
 For his pops concerts, Pickett has collaborated with directors and writers to create customized evenings of music and story-telling, such as incorporating local veterans' stories into an evening of music and remembrance, creating a film set to Copland's "Our Town" featuring photography by local fourth graders, and using actors to host the concerts and provide an entertaining narrative to the music.
 For the annual concert for local school children, he has started using young performers from the local educational theatre programs as his narrators in order to better connect with young audiences, and it has been enormously popular with students and teachers.